 Susan Thixton rates many dog food brands and individual flavors of food -- including Taste of the Wild.
 Ratings are based on ingredient quality, safety and more.

 Mike Sagman analyzes Taste of the Wild High Prairie Southwest Canyon Formula, and rates it at 4 stars, but adds that the High Prairie Formula (and the Wetlands Formula) are 5 star foods, pulling the brand up to a 4.5 star rating overall.
 He says that the brand, in general, is "highly recommended."
 No version earns less than 4 stars.

 Mary Straus puts Taste of the Wild on her list of top dry dog foods, but with more reservations than most reviewers.
 She's concerned that the use of exotic proteins might prove to be a problem in identifying a food allergy should one arise, and she notes that Taste of the Wild was part of the 2012 Diamond Pet Foods recall.

-Dog Food Reviews looks at Taste of the Wild High Prairie dog food, and applies its conclusions to the rest of the line.
-It earns 5 stars with an ingredient list that "goes above and beyond its competitors."
+Dog Food Reviews editors look at Taste of the Wild High Prairie dog food and apply their conclusions to the rest of the line.
+It earns 5 stars, with an ingredient list that "goes above and beyond its competitors."

-More than 40 dog owners weigh in on Taste of the Wild dog food here, including Taste of the Wild High Prairie.
-All give it high praise, and no one rates it less than 4 stars out of 5.
-All say they would recommend Taste of the Wild to a friend.
+More than 360 dog owners comment on Taste of the Wild dog food here, including Taste of the Wild High Prairie.
+Most give it high praise, as reflected in its 4.8-star rating.
+Around 98 percent say that they would recommend Taste of the Wild to a friend.